Introduction

 Overvaluing the Hand

 Players often treat AK as a premium hand, leading to aggressive plays even in unfavourable situations.
-This can result in losses when the hand does not improve.
+It can result in losses when the hand does not improve.

 Solution: While Big Slick is strong, it is essential to recognize that higher pairs or better hands can still beat it.
 Evaluate the board before committing too many chips.